Suped

 Enforced

-Policy is quarantine or reject.
+Policy is quarantine or reject, with no testing mode.

 DKIM